 Outside of North America and Europe, coverage is fairly sparse.
-The Middle East is home to 18 servers split between Israel and the UAE, while Asia’s 67 servers are divided between Japan, Singapore, Hong Kong and India; Brazil is home to all 20 of South America’s servers, while Africa’s 10 servers are all in South Africa.
+The Middle East is home to 18 servers split between Israel and the UAE, while Asia’s 67 servers are divided between Japan, Singapore, Hong Kong, and India; Brazil is home to all 20 of South America’s servers, while Africa’s ten servers are all in South Africa.

 Overall, distribution is pretty typical for a VPN – heavily biased towards Europe and North America, followed by Oceania and Asia, with Africa and South America rounding out the bottom end.
 Less typical, however, is PIA’s Network page, which provides detailed country-by-country breakdowns of server types and locations, with the option to run a speed test on any server – in an industry full of locked-down server stats and unspecified locations, this is a much-needed breath of fresh air.

-We always caution against relying too much on others’ speed tests when choosing a VPN; there are simply too many factors involved for any one speed test to be taken as gospel.
-On your end, your base connection speed, computer hardware and encryption settings all impact your VPN speed, while things like infrastructure, distance, server hardware and bandwidth load can affect your speeds from afar.
+We always caution against relying too much on others’ speed tests when choosing a VPN.
+There are simply too many factors involved for anyone’s speed test to be taken as gospel.
+On your end, your base connection speed, computer hardware and encryption settings all impact your VPN speed, while things like infrastructure, distance, server hardware, and bandwidth load can affect your speeds from afar.

 Generally, though, we recommend choosing a VPN that delivers speeds within 80% of your base speed when using a nearby server, while Europe-North America connections should clock in within 50% of your base speed.
 We give distant and less-developed countries more leeway, but speeds should still be within 90% of your base speed, ideally 10Mbps or higher as that’s sufficient for web browsing and light streaming.